Meditation for Life – Knowing Your Self through the Silence Within

 For over 25 years I taught meditation to every single patient I worked with as it was the core offering of my biofeedback and stress reduction practice.
 So as I begin to share this with you, I’m utterly nostalgic.

 Some of the core instruction is in the earlier post referenced above.
-For those not familiar with that, I will repeat below…
+For the sake of clarity and thoroughness, I will elaborate below.

-You may even want to think the thought, “It breathes me.” (a classic Autogenic Phrase that I shared with patients for decades)
+You may even want to think the thought, “It breathes me.”
+This is a classic Autogenic Phrase that I shared with patients for decades.

 Refinement of Your Attention